peironggg/ev3-source/README.md

 Then run `build.sh`, and you should get a `ev3-source.img.gz`.
 The file can be decompressed and written to an SD card.

+You can also run `docker-run.sh` to enter a shell in the image's environment.

 (If you are distributing it, you might want to zip it instead, so it's easier for students on Windows to use.)

 ## Manual instructions